Vonng/pigsty/docs/FAQ.md

 <br>
 <details><summary>Password required for remote node SSH and SUDO</summary>

-!> Use the `-k` and `-K` parameters, enter the password at the prompt, and refer to admin provisioning.

 **When performing deployments and changes**, the admin user used **must** have `ssh` and `sudo` privileges for all nodes.
 Password-free is not required.

 You can pass in ssh and sudo passwords via the `-k|-K` parameter when executing the playbook or even use another user to run the playbook via `-e`[`ansible_host`](PARAM#connect)`=<another_user>`.
 However, Pigsty strongly recommends configuring SSH **passwordless login** with passwordless `sudo` for the admin user.